 Spring means warmer days, blooming flowers… and high horses!

+Why does my horse have mood swings?
 The ever-changing hormones surging throughout the female body can cause a plethora of changes in the way she feels physically, mentally and emotionally.
 This is the same for humans as for our horses.
 Do you dread when it’s ‘that time’ for you or for your mare?

 While we (human) females have hormonal cycles that average 28 days (in our reproductive years), a mare’s cycle is on average 21 days.
 Women have menstrual cycles that are about 5-7 days long and horses have their Estrus cycle for about 5 days, but usually only from about April through September.